First-principles modelling of the magnetic structure of the lightest nuclear systems using effective field theory without pions: Discussion

 \pilesseft is constructed usually from symmetry considerations, but, in principle, it is also a Renormalization Group flow of QCD, and its EFTs, towards low-energies.
 Though an explicit flow of $\chi$EFT into \pilesseft has not been explicitly demonstrated, we conjecture that the suppression of the isoscalar two-body coupling is a result of this suppression in $\chi$EFT, hence originating in the isovector character of the pion.
 To our knowledge, this is the first time a signature of $\chi$EFT is found to affect the power counting in a \pilesseft calculation.
-Here, we are able to pin-point this, due to the statistical type of analysis, that shows that the standard deviation in ${l'_2}^\infty$ is of the order of its value.
+Here, we are able to pin-point this due to the statistical type of analysis that shows that the standard deviation in ${l'_2}^\infty$ is of the order of its value.

+Recently, a large $N_c$ analysis \cite{Richardson:2020iqi} has also shown that the isoscalar two-body magnetic coupling is suppressed, by about a factor of 20, compared to the isovector two-body magnetic coupling.
+This alternative explanation additionally shows that this suppression is natural at the QCD scale but highlights the aforementioned questions regarding the special renormalization group flow towards low-energy for magnetic operators.

 The other surprising fact is the unnaturally small expansion parameter $\delta=5\%-10\%\ll\frac{\gamma_t}{m_\pi}\approx\frac{1}{3}$.
-The fact that the NLO contribution is so small is traced to the shell-structure of the magnetic moments of the A=2,\,3 bound nuclei.
+The fact that the NLO contribution is so small is traced to the shell structure of the magnetic moments of the A=2,\,3 bound nuclei.
 A natural expansion parameter would have created $\approx 30\%$ deviation from the shell model prediction.
-We remind that the \pilesseft prediction of the quantum structure of the nuclei is inconsistent with shell model for these nuclei.
+We remind that the \pilesseft prediction of the quantum structure of the nuclei is inconsistent with the shell model for these nuclei.
+Also, we point that for the $^3$H $\beta$ decay (which is the weak analogous for $\langle \mu_{^3\text{H}}\rangle$ and $\langle \mu_{^3\text{He}}\rangle$) $\delta$ was found to be $~3\%$ \cite{De-Leon:2016wyu}, with $~6\%$ deviation from the shell model prediction, which is consistent with our estimations for $\delta$.

-As the expansion parameter is reminiscent of the breakdown scale, a small expansion parameter may hint that this low energy EFT is actually representing different expansion physics.
+As the expansion parameter is reminiscent of the breakdown scale, a small expansion parameter may hint that this low-energy EFT is actually representing different expansion physics.